aphyr/partitions-post/README.markdown

 system behavior and large-scale statistical trends, and indicate (often obliquely) that partitions are a significant concern in their deployments.

-### The Microsoft datacenter Study
+### The Microsoft Datacenter Study

-Microsoft Research <a
-href="http://research.microsoft.com/en-us/um/people/navendu/papers/sigcomm11netwiser.pdf">studied
-the behavior</a> of network failures in several of their datacenters.
+A team from the University of Toronto and Microsoft Research <a href="http://research.microsoft.com/en-us/um/people/navendu/papers/sigcomm11netwiser.pdf">studied the behavior</a> of network failures in several of Microsoft's datacenters.
 They found an average failure rate of 5.2 devices per day and 40.8 links per day with a median time to repair of approximately five minutes (and up to one week).
 While the researchers note that correlating link failures and